the-markup/investigation-isp/README.md

 | redlining_pct_pt_diff | The percentage point difference between historic HOLC-rated neighborhoods offered slow speeds.                                            |
 | flag_redlining        | Why we did not analyze this city with redlining grades                                                                                    |

-This file was generated in `notebooks/3-statistical-tests-and-logistic-regression.ipynb`.
+This file was generated in `notebooks/3-statistical-tests-and-regression.ipynb`.

 ### Offers by address
 Address-level Internet service plans for each provider are stored in the `data/output/` directory, the file for AT&T is called `data/output/speed_price_att.csv.gz`.

-A data dictionary for this file:
+Here's what you will find in that file:

 | column                      | description                                                                                                                                    |
 |:----------------------------|:-----------------------------------------------------------------------------------------------------------------------------------------------|